 Dual Slot Graphics Cards [2-slot GPUs]

-Nowadays, most of the cards available in the market come with dual slot design.
-Also, all these dual slot cards come with dual brackets at the rear and occupy two slots on the motherboard and the PC case expansion slot.
+Nowadays, most of the cards available in the market come with the dual-slot design.
+Also, all these dual-slot cards come with dual brackets at the rear and occupy two slots on the motherboard and the PC case expansion slot.
 However, some single bracket cards also block the second slot completely on the motherboard and are also said to be dual slot in design.
-A perfect dual slot card with strict dual slot design does not interfere with third PCIe slot below it, which allows you to add any expansion card in that slot.
-In the current day and age, all the reference model cards from Nvidia and AMD come with strict dual slot design.
-Most of them have blower fan style cooler while some come with traditional fan on heatsink design.
-A dual slot graphics card is around 36mm wide and may come with either single or dual bracket.
+A perfect dual-slot card with strict dual-slot design does not interfere with the third PCIe slot below it, which allows you to add an expansion card in that slot.
+In the current day and age, all the reference model cards from Nvidia and AMD come with the strict dual-slot design.
+Most of them have blower fan style cooler while some come with standard fan on heatsink design.
+A dual-slot graphics card is around 36mm wide and may come with either a single or dual bracket.

-You can find budget graphics cards, mid-range graphics cards and high-end graphics cards in dual slot form factor.
-Low profile graphics cards and compact graphics card (with shorter length) also exist in dual slot design.
-Also, some of the budget or mid-range passively cooled graphics cards e.g. Palit GeForce GTX 1050 Ti KalmX come in dual slot design too.
-Moreover, most of the water-cooled graphics cards that employ water block cooling or hybrid cooler come in dual slot design.
+You can find budget graphics cards, mid-range graphics cards, and high-end graphics cards in the dual-slot form factor.
+Low profile graphics cards and compact graphics card (with shorter length) also exist in dual-slot design.
+Also, some of the budget or mid-range passively cooled graphics cards e.g. Palit GeForce GTX 1050 Ti KalmX come in dual-slot design too.
+Moreover, most of the water-cooled graphics cards that employ water block cooling or hybrid cooler come in dual-slot design.
 Dual slot graphics cards can come in single fan, dual fan or in triple fan variants.
-Some of the powerful mid-range and high-end AIB cards with beefy custom coolers can be found bigger than the dual slot dimensions, even though they have two brackets at the rear.
+Some of the powerful mid-range and high-end AIB cards with beefy custom coolers can be found bigger than the dual-slot dimensions, even though they have two brackets at the rear.
 These cards are called 2.2 or 2.3 slot cards and you can know more about them below.

 2.2, 2.3 & 2.5 Slot Graphic Cards